Elgg/Elgg/docs/tutorials/temporary_bin.rst

 Database changes
 ----------------

-To accomodate the temporary bin, new columns have been added to the Elgg database.
+To accommodate the temporary bin, new columns have been added to the Elgg database.
 The Entities and the Annotations tables have been given two extra columns:

--  **soft\_deleted** If this is 'yes' an entity is marked for soft deletion, if 'no' (default) the entity is visibile within the regular site.
+-  **soft\_deleted** If this is 'yes' an entity is marked for soft deletion, if 'no' (default) the entity is visible within the regular site.
    If the bin plugin is enabled, soft deleted content is stored in the Temporary Bin.
 -  **time\_soft\_deleted** Unix timestamp of when the entity was soft deleted.

 Columns have been added in the migration file ``/engine/schema/migrations/20230606155735_add_columns_to_entities_and_annotations_tables.php``.

 Defining an entity as soft deletable
 ------------------------------------